joanbm/full-offline-backup-for-todoist/README.md

 * Can download the backups from Todoist's servers through the Todoist API.

-* Can download all attachments of the tasks associated to your Todoist backup.
+* Can download all attachments of the tasks associated with your Todoist backup.

 * Can be easily automated to download your backups periodically.